MAli-Farooq/ChildDiffusion/README.md

 ## 👨‍💻 Citation & Contact

-If you use this work, please cite our paper (coming soon).
+If you use this work, please cite the following papers.
 For questions or collaboration inquiries, please contact [Your Name] or open an issue.

+@ARTICLE{10268402,
+  author={Farooq, Muhammad Ali and Yao, Wang and Costache, Gabriel and Corcoran, Peter}, journal={IEEE Access}, title={ChildGAN: Large Scale Synthetic Child Facial Data Using Domain Adaptation in StyleGAN}, year={2023}, volume={11}, number={}, pages={108775-108791}, keywords={Generative adversarial networks;Synthetic data;Data models;Adaptation models;Training;Aerospace electronics;Transfer learning;Dataset;GANs;GDPR;transformations;transfer learning},
+  doi={10.1109/ACCESS.2023.3321149}}

+ChildDiffusion: Unlocking the Potential of Generative AI and Controllable Augmentations for Child Facial Data using Stable Diffusion and Large Language Models" (Digital Object Identifier or DOI: 10.1109/ACCESS.2025.3575964).

 ---